Vong3432/interactive_box/README.md

       ),

       /**
-        If you want to show a shape instead of a widget, please refers to [Customize shape] in this README file below.
+        If you want to show a shape instead of a widget, please refers to [Customize shape] in this README file below..

-        Note: Both [shape] and [child] cannot be included together.
        */
     )
   ]